the historical record

 Crystal Lake Township is very rich in history.
 Its geographical borders were once much more encompassing than at present.
-For example, our borders encompassed Frankfort at one time.
+For example, at one time our borders included Frankfort.

 Interested in sharing what you know about Crystal Lake Township’s history?
-If you have historic photos or information, please contact the township offices!
+If you have historic photos or information, please contact me.

 Amy Ferris, Supervisor

 Crystal Lake and Vicinity

 When Roads Were Trails